 Common Effects of Excessive Screen Time

-- Eye strain and headaches: Staring at screens for hours can cause dry eyes, blurred vision, and frequent headaches.
+- Eye strain and headaches: Screens for long periods of time can cause dry eyes migraines, blurred vision or eye dryness.

 The Goal Isn’t Elimination–It’s Balance